Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTPROT_in_PeSIT.md

 <span id="Pre_connection_phase"></span>

-### Pre-connection phase
+### Pre- connection phase

-The connection of the PeSIT protocol may be preceded by a pre-connection phase, independent of the PeSIT protocol.
+The connection of the PeSIT protocol may be preceded by a pre- connection phase, independent of the PeSIT protocol.
 Its role is to inform Transfer CFTs of the type of transfer protocol used, and the identifier of the caller, as soon as the connection of the lower communication layers is established.

-To meet this requirement, the PeSIT standard defines two messages in the pre-connection phase.
+To meet this requirement, the PeSIT standard defines two messages in the pre- connection phase.
 The first message, sent by the requesting partner, consists of 24 bytes, split into three blocks of 8 bytes:

 - bytes 1 to 8: protocol